List of DC Comics characters: P: Punch and Jewelee in other media

+Punchline

+Debuting shortly before the "Joker War" story arc, Alexis Kaye is a college student who develops an unhealthy obsession with the Joker, after encountering him during an ill-fated high school trip.
+Facing the death penalty for the crimes she committed recently, Kaye pleads not guilty.
+Being released from jail, she develops a plot to become the Joker's new sidekick and girlfriend.

+In 2022, the character was given a limited series, titled Punchline: The Gotham Game, in which she moves on from The Joker and becomes the new leader of Gotham's Royal Flush Gang.
+The title ran for six issues, and was written by Tini Howard, with art provided by Blake Howard and Gleb Melnikov.

+In the "Knight Terrors" story arc, Punchline and the Royal Flush Gang attempt to break into the supposedly abandoned Clock Tower that was used by the Bat Family.
+With a large number of heroes in the Knightmare Realm, she believes that the process will be an easy task before coming face-to-face with her deepest fear.

 Puppeteer

 The Puppeteer, originally known as the Puppet Master, is a DC Comics supervillain.
 Jordan Weir was a scientist who created a "hypno-ray" which he could use to force his victims to obey his commands.
 As the Puppet Master, he embarked on a crime spree, manipulating minor criminals into doing his dirty work.

 After being defeated by Green Lantern, he started a new life as a scientist for Dayton Industries.
 However, when the company developed the self-generating power source known as Promethium, the temptation was too much for him.
 Through his robot puppets, the Puppeteer took control of Cyborg, Kid Flash, Starfire, and Wonder Girl and turned them against their teammates.
 Raven's soul-self was finally able to break their trance and the Titans united to battle the Puppeteer and his toy robotic army.
 When the villain was defeated, H.I.V.E. attempted to destroy him for his failure, but the Puppeteer escaped.